Please note the programme is open to late registration until April 17.

 The application process consists of two steps:

-Apply to the programme online at www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
+Apply to the programme online at Apply to the programme in English online at universityadmissions.se, or apply in Swedish at antagning.se.
 Submissions of documentation attesting your eligibility for Master´s level study must be submitted here.

 Acceptance to the programme